Whiley/RFCs/text/0000-stdlib.md

 In addition, we would image the following additional package in the
 future:

+- `std.utf` --- Providing various utilities for working with UTF strings and encodings.

 - `std.collections` --- Providing various commonly used data
   structures (e.g. `HashMap`, `ArrayList`, etc).